hereariim/IPPN_napari/README.md

-# IPPN:Napari as a tool for phenotyping
+# IPPN : Napari as a tool for phenotyping

 ![Alt text](images-credit/logos.png)